 Here are a few of the creative practices I’m resolving to adopt this year:

 1.)
 Create regularly.
 Even if you don’t have any major projects in the works, make it a point to choreograph something on a regular basis.
 This keeps you in the habit of making dances, however small, and holds space in your schedule that you can use to work on larger projects when needed.
-Need some inspiration to keep you creating on the regular?
-Follow me on Instagram or check out this post and this one too for weekly #ChoreographyAdventures, prompts to inspire short “dancettes” that you can make in your living room!
+Plus, you can develop a “reserve” of informal choreography that you can adapt for future projects as needed.
+Do you need some inspiration to keep you creating on the regular?
+Check out my #ChoreographyAdventures, prompts to inspire short, informal “dancettes” that will help ignite your creativity and keep your skills sharp!

 3.)
 Ask for feedback.
 As artists, we are often our own worst critics.
 We project our negative opinions of our work in process onto others, and often the mere thought of inviting them to give feedback can be nothing short of paralyzing.
 Having an outsider weigh in throughout your process can be transformative, however.
 They bring a fresh perspective, affirming your best impulses and helping you work through rough patches.
 Dance is a performative art, after all, and the audience’s reaction is important to consider throughout the creative process.
 Find a trusted friend or advisor who can be the audience for your works-in-process, reviewing and giving feedback on your work at various stages of it’s creation.